Chocolate Peanut Butter Protein Oatmeal Bake

 Peanut Butter and Canned Pumpkin

 Ah, the real MVP—peanut butter.
-You can use any nut butter you’d like for this oatmeal bake, but I wouldn’t recommend using something like a powdered peanut butter.
+You could use almond butter like in my low carb brownies for these high protein baked oats, but I wouldn’t recommend using something like a powdered peanut butter.
 You’ll need some fat to balance the protein powder and avoid a dry and tough finished product.

 The canned pumpkin is there to add some fat-like properties without the actual fat and calories of something like peanut butter.
 You’ll never know it’s there but if you wanted to use something else, try unsweetened apple sauce, another fat source, or just more peanut butter.